A professional guide here to help you.

 I was born in Hungary, lived in the USA, Italy and now resident in Ireland.
 Ever since I was young, I knew I wanted to get into a career path that would make a difference in people’s lives.
 This interest led me to study psychological science.
 My life experiences shaped my empathy for people navigating transitions and relating cultures different than their own.
 I offer bilingual therapy both in English and Hungarian.

 In therapy my goal is to create a supportive and accepting environment for my clients.
 I work with individuals and families from a systemic perspective, knowing we experience wounds through relationships but through relationships we can also find healing.
-In my work I use integrative approach, which means I combine elements of cognitive behavioral therapy, family systems theory, positive and humanistic psychology, mindfulness and play therapy.
+In my work I use integrative approach, which means I combine elements of cognitive behavioral therapy, family systems theory, positive and humanistic psychology, mindfulness, Brainspotting and play therapy.

 My expertise also includes anxiety, depression, grief and loss, self-esteem concerns, relationship problems, acculturative and immigration stress.
 I also have experience working with children, adults on the autistic spectrum and supporting their families.